venicegeo/pzsvc-file-watcher/README.md

 ## Configuration

 There are two ways to configure the file-watcher script to connect to your S3 bucket.
-The first, recommended way is to use environment variables.
+The first, recommended, way is to use environment variables.
 The second way is to pass configuration in directly as command line arguments.
 When present, command line arguments will always override the environment variables.

 ### Environment Variables

-*s3.bucket.name*: The name of the S3 bucket to watch *s3.key.access*: The S3 access key, if required, to connect to the S3 bucket *s3.key.private*: The S3 private key, if required, to connect to the S3 bucket *pz.api.key*: The Piazza [API key](https://github.com/venicegeo/venice/wiki/Pz-Gateway#authentication-and-authorization).
+> *s3.bucket.name*: The name of the S3 bucket to watch
+> *s3.key.access*: The S3 access key, if required, to connect to the S3 bucket
+> *s3.key.private*: The S3 private key, if required, to connect to the S3 bucket
+> *pz.api.key*: The Piazza [API key](https://github.com/venicegeo/venice/wiki/Pz-Gateway#authentication-and-authorization).

 ### Command Line Arguments